Safe and Quality Healthcare for all South Africans

 Mr Monnatau Tlholoe

 Monnatau Moses Tlholoe is Director of Complaints Centre and Assessment.
 He has 20 years of experience in the Public Service Health Sector, including management experience in Nursing Services Management and General Hospital Management.
-He holds a Bachelor’s Degree in Health Administration and Education and he is in his final stage of studying towards a Masters of Business Administration (MBA) degree.
+He holds a Bachelor’s Degree in Health Administration and Education and a Masters of Business Administration (MBA) degree.
 He also holds numerous management certificates.
 Among his notable achievements is his role in the implementation of the National Core standards in Primary Health Care health establishments in Dr Kenneth Kaunda District, North West and he participated in the Inspection Team for private health establishments in the same district.
 He has a passion for service delivery and staff development.
 He believes every organisational success depends on leadership capacity and development.

 Dr Grace Labadarios